What are namespaces?

 Let's say you want your message to use the product definition template 40 (The full list is defined in Code table 4.0):

-Now you can do a "grib_dump -O" to inspect the section 4 (Product definition section) of the output.grib2 file to see the new keys.
+Now you can do a "grib_dump -O" to inspect the section 4 (Product definition section) of the output.grib2 file to see the new key "constituentType" (For other templates you will see other keys added).

 What happens when I set the packingType to "grid_jpeg" on a GRIB1 message?